 After continuing her education and practising medicine in India, Ms Lhamo arrived in Australia with her husband and son in August 2019 and was welcomed at the airport by Settlement Services International (SSI).

-She said that the support that was provided to her family by the Australian Government’s Humanitarian Settlement Program, delivered by SSI, was extensive.
+She said that the support that was provided to her family by The Humanitarian Settlement Program, funded by the Australian Government Department of Home Affairs* and delivered by Settlement Services International (SSI), was extensive.
 “They gave us furniture, took us to many events and familiarised us with the Australian ways,” she said.

 As a child, she was enrolled into a Tibetan children’s boarding school where she completed her studies.
 Fulfilling her parents’ dreams for her to have a brighter future, she went on to study medicine at a Tibetan medical college.